• Prisma Header March 2023

 Posted on | No Comments

-Looking for some Halloween events in Greenville for your baby or toddler?
-One of the highlights of having babies, if we are honest with ourselves, is dressing them.
+Looking for some Halloween events for toddlers in Greenville, SC?
+Or maybe some Halloween events for babies?
+One of the highlights of having small children, if we are honest with ourselves, is dressing them.
 And costuming in October is even more rewarding and adorable.
 We at Kidding Around Greenville think we can help.
 Here’s a list of costume-happy activities without late hours or spooky décor.
 They are the perfect formula for toddlers and babies!
 Besides, we all need another excuse to coo over our little skunks and dragons.

 Read on for some tot-friendly destinations in Greenville to try this year.